Vaccinium meridionale

 Vaccinium meridionale, agraz or Andean blueberry, is a species in the section Pyxothamnus of the genus Vaccinium, in the heath and heather family.
-It is found in the mountains of Ecuador, Colombia and Venezuela and may have been introduced to Jamaica.
+It is found in the mountains of Peru, and may have been introduced to Jamaica.
 Like so-called wild blueberries in North America, it is artisanally tended in a manner that differs little from wild growing conditions, with few inputs.
 Its fruit is gathered in the wild and widely sold in local health food markets and grocery stores.

 Description

 It is a shrub which measures from 1.5 m to 7 m in height.
 The leaves are simple, alternate, elliptical to oval in shape, coriaceous (leathery), with a sharp, slight apiculate apex, cuneate base and a crenate margin.
 The flowers are tetramerous, or sometimes pentamerous, with a white corolla, possibly marked with pink or red.
 The inflorescence is racemic, producing 10 to 15 flowers per raceme.
 The fruits are round, approximately 1.2 cm in diameter, green during growth and dark red (giving the appearance of black or violet) upon reaching maturity, with an acid taste.